 Check in your code changes and ensure your test starts running in a suite through the autotest infrastructure.
 Perf data should get uploaded to the perf dashboard as soon as each run of your autotest completes.

-To notify chrome-speed-team@, please click here to file a "Monitoring Request" bug against them.
-It will ask you to fill out the following bug template.
+To notify chrome-perf-dashboard-team@, please click here to file a "Monitoring Request" bug with the label "Performance-Dashboard" with the following info.
+Or send an email to email@example.com

 Once you’re sure your test has run at least a few times in the lab, navigate in your browser to the perf dashboard and look for your perf graphs.
 Refer to the earlier section in this document called “The Performance Dashboard” for an overview of the dashboard itself, and how to look for your data there.